-English Lang uage Arts (2016) RI.9-10.7 Analyze various perspectives as presented in different mediums (e.g., a person's life story in both print and multimedia), determining which details are emphasized in each account.
+English Lang guage Arts (2016) RI.9-10.7 Analyze various perspectives as presented in different mediums (e.g., a person's life story in both print and multimedia), determining which details are emphasized in each account.
 W.9-10.4 Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
 CCSS.ELA- LITERACY.
 SL.9-10.1 Initiate and participate effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grades 9-10 topics, texts, and issues, building on others' ideas and expressing their own clearly and persuasively.
 CCSS.ELA- LITERACY.
 SL.9-10.5 Make strategic use of digital media (e.g., textual, graphical, audio, visual, and interactive elements) in presentations to enhance understanding of findings, reasoning, and evidence and to add interest.
 CCSS.ELA- LITERACY.
 SL.9-10.6 Adapt speech to a variety of contexts and tasks, demonstrating command of formal English when indicated or appropriate.
-Career Readi ness, Life Literacies, and Key Skills (2020) 9.4.12.CI.1 Demonstrate the ability to reflect, analyze, and use creative skills and ideas (e.g., 1.1.12prof.CR3a).
-9.4.12.CI.2 9.4.12.CI.2: Identify career pathways that highlight personal talents, skills, and abilities (e.g., 1.4.12prof.CR2b, 2.2.12.LF.8).
-9.4.12.TL.1 9.4.12.TL.1: Assess digital tools based on features such as accessibility options, capacities, and utility for accomplishing a specified task (e.g., W.11-12.6.).
-Computer Sc ience and Design Thinking (2020) 8.2.12.ITH.1 8.2.12.ITH: Interaction of Technology and Humans: Analyze a product to determine the impact that economic, political, social, and/or cultural factors have had on its design, including its design constraints.
-8.2.12.ITH.3 8.2.12.ITH: Interaction of Technology and Humans: Analyze the impact that globalization, social media, and access to open source technologies has had on innovation and on a society's economy, politics, and culture.
-8.2.12.NT.1 8.2.12.NT: Nature of Technology: Explain how different groups can contribute to the overall design of a product.
-8.2.12.NT.2 8.2.12.NT: Nature of Technology: Redesign an existing product to improve form or function.
-Technology (2 2014)
+Career Read iness, Life Literacies, and Key Skills (2020) 9.4.12.CI.1 Demonstrate the ability to reflect, analyze, and use creative skills and ideas (e.g., 1.1.12prof.CR3a).
+9.4.12.CI.2 Identify career pathways that highlight personal talents, skills, and abilities (e.g., 1.4.12prof.CR2b, 2.2.12.LF.8).
+9.4.12.TL.1 Assess digital tools based on features such as accessibility options, capacities, and utility for accomplishing a specified task (e.g., W.11-12.6.).
+Computer Sc ience and Design Thinking (2020) 8.2.12.ITH.1 Interaction of Technology and Humans: Analyze a product to determine the impact that economic, political, social, and/or cultural factors have had on its design, including its design constraints.
+8.2.12.ITH.3 Interaction of Technology and Humans: Analyze the impact that globalization, social media, and access to open source technologies has had on innovation and on a society's economy, politics, and culture.
+8.2.12.NT.1 Nature of Technology: Explain how different groups can contribute to the overall design of a product.
+8.2.12.NT.2 Nature of Technology: Redesign an existing product to improve form or function.
+Technology 8.1.12.A.1 Create a personal digital portfolio which reflects personal and academic interests, achievements, and career aspirations by using a variety of digital tools and resources.